DavidYKay/davidykay.github.io/_drafts/Living-a-Principled-Life.md

 - Always Do Your Best

 ### The Four-Way Test

+Rotary International advocates the use of the Four-Way Test

 1. Is it the truth?
 2. Is it fair to all concerned?